lowellrueca/dino/README.md

         Contains nodes for collecting wall types.
 ---
 ## Limitations
-It works only for Revit 2019 with Dynamo 1.3 version.
+* Tested only for Revit 2019 with Dynamo 1.3 version.